dlynch7/Hop3r/RaspberryPi/client/README.md

 ### Circular buffers and asynchronous tasks

-The circular buffer is basically just a fixed-length array.
+A circular buffer is basically just a fixed-length array.
 Data is written to the buffer at the _write index_, and data is read out from the buffer at the _read index_.
 The buffer is _circular_ because each index wraps around.
 Two blocks of code achieve this:
 ```c
 // read index wraparound
 if(read >= BUFLEN) {